Samsung/tizen-docs/docs/application/design/wearable/ui-components/list.md

 |**Native**|Genlist > <br>Groupindex|
 |**Web**|-|

 A group index should fit on a single line and come before the first item of each group.
-Because they function as a visual divider, they can’t be selected.
+Because they function as a visual divider, they can't be selected.
 [Fast scroll indexes](scroll-bars.md#fast_scroll_index) can also be used to facilitate quick browsing.

 ![](media/ui_components_10.2.2-850x174.png)
 *Group indexes divide list items into groups.*